 Is Engineering a Science?

-Scientists use their different approaches (controlled experiments or longitudinal observational studies) to generate knowledge.
-The result can be a research paper or a book, and the knowledge it contains can help us understand the natural world and make predictions.
-Engineers use scientific knowledge to develop technology.
 What does that mean in a real context?
 Use this example: A virologist is a scientist who studies how viruses spread and how they affect the human body.
 A biomedical engineer can use the virologist’s research to develop an antiviral drug that prevents a specific virus from spreading to new cells in the body.

-In this way, engineers and scientists are extremely important, and both areas benefit from the ingenuity and hard work of their colleagues.
+This shows that engineers and scientists are very important, and both areas benefit from the ingenuity and hard work of their colleagues.
 In some cases, scientists rely on innovations developed by engineers to advance their research.
-To help students visualize the wide range of STEM careers and opportunities available to them, it is important to strengthen the distinction between areas and deepen their understanding and appreciation.

 Benefits of studying science and engineering

 Science and technology are rewarding areas for naturally curious and analytical people.
-If your mind works like this, it could be a career with high job satisfaction.

 In addition to meaningful work, employment prospects are good for these careers as well.
-According to the Bureau of Labor Statistics, the demand for science and engineering workers will increase by 7-10% by 2026.
+According to the U.S. Bureau of Labor Statistics, the demand for science and engineering workers will increase by 7-10% by 2026.

-And you can expect above-average starting salaries in these careers.
 In 2017, the average starting salary of all college graduates was just under $50,000, according to Money, while STEM graduates tended to earn a starting salary of over $60,000 per year.

 Read Also: Postgraduate Education: Types, Eligibility & Application Process